MBronowicki/Agentic-RAG/README.md

 ## 🎯 Using the Application

 ### 1. Upload Documents:
-Once the app is running, upload `.pdf` or `.txt` files.
+Once the app is running, upload `.pdf` files.
 These files will be processed to build a vector store.
 ### 2. Adjust Model Parameters:
 - You can adjust parameters such as:
 - Model selection (currently Gemma)